Irving Penn: Beyond Beauty

 Lesley University, College of Art and Design in Cambridge, Massachusetts (September 10, 2016 – December 16, 2016)

 Frist Center for the Visual Arts in Nashville, Tennessee (February 24, 2017 – May 21, 2017)

-Irving Penn: Beyond Beauty is organized by the Smithsonian American Art Museum with generous support from ART MENTOR FOUNDATION LUCERNE, The Robert Mapplethorpe Foundation, The Bernie Stadiem Endowment Fund, and the Trellis Fund.
+Irving Penn: Beyond Beauty is organized by the Smithsonian American Art Museum with generous support from ART MENTOR FOUNDATION LUCERNE, The William R. Kenan Jr. Endowment Fund, The Robert Mapplethorpe Foundation, Margery and Edgar Masinter, The Margery and Edgar Masinter Exhibitions Fund, The Bernie Stadiem Endowment Fund, and the Trellis Fund.
 The C.F.
 Foundation in Atlanta supports the museum’s traveling exhibition program, Treasures to Go.